soilshubham/Balance-Tracker/README.md

 ```bash
 npm start
 ```
+Open "localhost:3000"on your browser

-🌟 You are all set!
+### 🌟 You are all set!

 ## Snapshots
 ![image](https://user-images.githubusercontent.com/54865101/187016092-babd6848-76f4-46f6-96db-d4a1eb4dc69c.png)